-Since I had two very different ideas for the phone booth, I didn’t want to drill any holes into the original metal to mount supports for the shelves for two reasons: I wanted to keep the integrity of the phone receivers that you can see on the sides, and I wanted to be able to adjust the shelf height.
+Since I had two very different ideas for the phone booth, I didn’t want to drill any holes into the original metal to mount supports for the shelves for two reasons: to keep the integrity of the phone receivers on the sides, and to be able to adjust the shelf height.
 You’ll find the full details and step-by-steps on how the shelves were supported with those requirements in mind if you jump to Mounting the Shelves.

 I like the cool tones of the barn board combined with the warmer tones of the other wooden objects.
 The phone booth shelf would also look great displaying a collection of like objects – all vintage cameras for instance.

 The texture and colour of our faux barn board is so much nicer that what you can buy at the big box store, as we showed you earlier!
 I know it’s extra work, but it’s so satisfying to do it yourself to get exactly what you want!
 We couldn’t be happier with the way the faux barn board shelves turned out.

 Pin for Later

 Pinning is always welcome and apprecated!

 Milk paint is so versatile that we’ve used it on several projects.
 First and foremost, check out our alternate version of the phone booth.
 We’ve turned it into a planter with these milk painted pots!